-neighborhood of the opposite strings (the random initial population of any 2-neighbourhood is 56 on average).
+The initial dynamics of accumulation of workers in the satisfaction basin of the survivors displayed on Fig. 8 lower right panel comfort our hypotheses.
+One observes a strong population increase in the satisfaction basin of the surviving firms and a slow decay in the neighborhood of the opposite strings (the random initial population of any 2-neighborhood is 56 on average).
 Two growth regimes are observed.
-The initial population increase (during the first 100 time steps) is due to the fact that any site on the 2-neighbourhood of a firm has a much longer persistence time than those in the desert (the desert persistence time is 5).
+The initial population increase (during the first 100 time steps) is due to the fact that any site on the 2-neighborhood of a firm has a much longer persistence time than those in the desert (the desert persistence time is 5).
 Close to the firms the persistence time is infinite at 0 distance, 50 at distance 1, 25 at distance 2.
 Newly arrived workers (1/5) have a 1000/56 chance to get to an attraction basin of a surviving firm, which gives the observed figure of 100 time steps for the steep increase duration.
-Later the slow growth correspond to the replacement of workers in the attraction basin by those who hit the firm site and thus eternity.
+Later the slow growth corresponds to the replacement of workers in the attraction basin by those who hit the firm site and thus eternity.